teppm/personal-portfolio/README.md

 HTML / CSS
 Inspiration: design inspiration
 pic credit unsplash fabian-grohs

 Madis Tepp Portfolio

 This is my portfolio page created for Milestone 1 project in Code Institute.
 Purpose of the page is to be able to sell my services, show of my works, skills and history so that it would lead to potential co-operation people looking for web development, need a site to be created or job offers from companies.

+UX:

-When designing this page it was important for me to keep it easy to use and use a black-grey-white color scheme through out the project.
+When designing this page it was important for me to keep it easy to use and use a black-grey-white color scheme through out the project for modern look.
+I aimed provide as much relevant information as possible about myself, like links to my social pages, as well as form to contact me, download resume possibility and contact details in order for people to get a full overview of me.

 Some user stories that i was aiming to solve were:

 1. As a owner of the site i want to be be able to show off my works, provide people with my contacts and history about me.